shbhm-dev/30DaysofLEETCODE/README.md

 # 30 Days of code LEET CODE
-# All are accepted solutions ,Better solution with less space or time complexity are welcomed.
+# All are accepted solutions ,Please share if you have better solution with less space or time complexity.
 DAY 1 : Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.

 DAY 2 : Write an algorithm to determine if a number is "happy".